Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

-Dr. Jessica Fry is an Assistant Professor of Biology.
-Dr. Fry completed her postdoctoral training at the Boston University School of Medicine, studying the role of the enzyme Sirtuin-1 in the pathogenesis of arterial stiffness, hypertension, and related cardiovascular disease.
-She is broadly trained in physiology and molecular and cellular biology, with an S.B. in Biology from MIT and a PhD in Experimental Pathology through the Harvard Medical School Biological and Biomedical Sciences Program.
+Dr. Jessica Fry is an Associate Professor of Biology.
+Dr. Fry completed her postdoctoral training at the Boston University School of Medicine, where she taught in the Biomedical Laboratory and Clinical Sciences program and developed a research program studying the role of the enzyme Sirtuin-1 in the pathogenesis of arterial stiffness, hypertension, and related cardiovascular disease.
+She is broadly trained in physiology and molecular and cellular biology, with an S.B in Biology from MIT and a Ph.D. in Experimental Pathology through the Harvard Medical School Biological and Biomedical Sciences Program.
 Her graduate work focused on the effects of matrix remodeling protein ADAM-9 isoforms on breast cancer cell migration.
-Dr. Fry's teaching experience includes Introduction to Biomedical Laboratory and Clinical Sciences, Introduction to Cell Culture Techniques, Essentials of Laboratory Math, and Immunology, taught through the City Lab Academy and BLCS programs at BU Metropolitan College.
-She is also a certified dog trainer and the President of the New England Dog Training Club, based in Cambridge.
+She draws on all of this experience to teach Introduction to Molecules and Cells, Cell Biology, Advanced Physiology, Human Disease and Animal Behavior, and leads undergraduate research programs stemming from her previous work in oxidant-mediated signaling, breast cancer cell migration, and new interests in G-Protein coupled receptor signaling and estrogen remediation.
+Dr. Fry is also a certified dog trainer and the President of the New England Dog Training Club, based in Cambridge.